706-408-7495 director@selectelbert.com Hours: Mon-Fri 8:00 am to 5:00 pm

 Each year, Georgia’s Department of Community Affairs (DCA) ranks the state’s counties based on certain economic factors and divides them into tiers.
-Elbert County’s Tier 2 classification can provide businesses creating at least 10 new jobs a tax credit of $3,000 per job, per year for the first five years.
+Elbert County’s Tier 1 classification can provide businesses creating at least 2 net new jobs a tax credit of $3,500 per job, per year for the first five years.

 The law allows for a statewide job tax credit against Georgia income taxes for any business or headquarters of any such business engaged in: